Aspergillus flavus: Management

+Biocontrol

 To protect tree nuts and corn plants affected by A. flavus, scientists of the Agricultural Research Service found that treating these plants with the yeast Pichia anomala reduced the growth of A. flavus.
 The study showed that treating pistachio trees with P. anomala inhibited the growth of A. flavus up to 97% when compared to untreated trees.
 The yeast successfully competes with A. flavus for space and nutrients, ultimately limiting its growth.